Section 403.7032(3), Florida Statutes: "Each state agency, public institution of higher learning, community college,

 report a zero percent recycling rate.

-only: Construction & Demolition Debris, Yard Waste, Metals, White Goods, Tires, Food Wastes, Textiles, Glass, Aluminum Cans, Steel Cans,
+Construction & Demolition Debris, Yard Waste, Metals, White Goods, Tires, Food Wastes, Textiles, Glass, Aluminum Cans, Steel Cans,

-waste, industrial waste, mining waste or sludge.
+agricultural waste, industrial waste, mining waste or sludge.

 DEP has designated a web-based reporting system called

-as the preferred method for reporting.
+as the reporting venue.
 A

 Public Sector Recycling Reporting User Guide